is-a-dev/register/docs/hashnode/index.md

 # Hashnode Blog

-When you create your hashnode blog, hashnode provides a free `hashnode.dev` subdomain for you.
+When you create your Hashnode blog, hashnode provides a free `hashnode.dev` subdomain for you.
 However, you can set up your own `is-a.dev` subdomain, instead.

 ---